Who makes the best hot chocolate?

-This instant hot chocolate powder has an impressive frothy head and a sweet flavour.
-It’s not quite as thick as some other chocolates, but it’s an easy one to make at work (or on a camping trip) as it only needs hot water.
+This instant hot chocolate powder has an impressive frothy head and sweet flavour.
+It’s not quite as thick as some others, but it’s easy to make at work (or on a camping trip) as it only needs hot water.

-Comments: This affordable hot chocolate produces a luxurious drink.
+This affordable option produces a luxurious drink.
 The decadent dark chocolate mixed with milk gives a high-quality, creamy finish.
-Buy this one if you want a classic hot chocolate experience.
+Buy this if you want a classic hot chocolate experience.

 This festive hot chocolate has a silky-smooth texture and fragrant hints of stem ginger and orange.
-It would be great spiked with a tot of spiced rum!
+It would be great spiked with a tot of spiced rum.

 Best hot chocolate beads

 With bitter dark chocolate notes, this rich hot chocolate has a smooth mouthfeel and creamy texture.
-Try pepping it up with a pinch of dried chilli flakes for a grown-up drink this winter.
+Try pepping it up with a pinch of dried chilli flakes for a grown-up twist.